ArneDeloose/Masterproef2018Code/Code/Func_descr.md

 ---

-spect(file_name), return(sample_rate, samples, t, total_time, steps, microsteps)
+spect(file_name, \**optional), return(sample_rate, samples, t, total_time, steps, microsteps)

 Reads a file and returns the necessary information to make a spectrogram.
+For time dilation spectrograms an optinional argument 'channel' needs to be given which needs to be 'r' or 'l' (right or left channel).
+Steps and microsteps give information about the number of spectrograms that will be created.

 ---

 spect_plot(samples, sample_rate),return(spectro)

 Makes a spectrogram and converts it to grayscale values.
+Information from spect is needed.

 ---